kaosneverdied/seasnake/README.md

 ```

 ## Methods and Classes
-Importing seasnake gives you access to object based interface for the OpenSea Free API.
-An opensea object may be creaed as follows:
+Importing seasnake gives you access to an object based interface for the OpenSea Free API.
+An opensea object may be created as follows:
 `opensea = OpenSea()`

 ### Methods
-This object may then use the following methods to retireve data from openSea.
+This object may then use the following methods to retrieve data from OpenSea.
 The data is rendered into Object form for ease of handling.
 Current methods implimented are given below with their return types.
 * `get_assets() -> List[Asset]`
 * `get_events() -> List[Event]`
 * `get_collections() -> List[Collection]`